Custom Types

 Exporting enums

-Enums use the same annotation:
+Enums use the same annotation.
+Enum variants can be unit variants:

 use miden::{export_type, Felt};